edwinjojie/IBS_V5/docs/MULTI_SCREEN_FEATURE.md

 ## Conclusion

 The Multi-Screen Feature significantly enhances the IBS_V5 aviation dashboard by providing intelligent monitor management and optimized workflow layouts.
-The implementation follows modern web standards while maintaining backward compatibility and robust error handling.
+The latest implementation adds slot-based layouts, persistent preferences, and extension support for precise placement, while maintaining robust fallbacks.

 This feature is particularly valuable for aviation operations centers, control rooms, and multi-monitor workstations where efficient information display and workflow optimization are critical for operational success.